Nemanjina Street: Location

 The street stretches from the Slavija Square, downhill to the Savamala neighborhood.
 It passes through the neighborhood of West Vračar, next to the parks of Manjež and Park Gavrilo Princip and numerous administrative buildings including the government, ministries, army headquarters and hospitals.
 On the lower end it finishes at the Belgrade Main railway station.
-It crosses several other important city streets, like Kneza Miloša street and Balkanska street.
+It crosses several other important city streets, like Kneza Miloša Street and Balkanska Street.

 History

 Originally, direction of the future street, due to its steepness, was a creek through which the pond on Slavija drained down into the Gypsy Pond in Savamala.
 The stream was named Vračarski potok.

 One of the first permanent cinemas in Belgrade, in the kafana "Crna Mačka" (Black Cat), was opened in the Nemanjina Street after 1909.

+During the major, catastrophic hailstorm which engulfed the entire Belgrade on 11 September 1967, the torrent formed down the street, recreating the former stream.
+Even the waves formed on the street, which were turning cars upside down and breaking off the entire blocks of cobblestone.

 2005-2006 reconstruction

 In the winter of 2005, the reconstruction of the street began.
 It was one of the most important projects for the City of Belgrade.
 Not only did it have to close one of the most populous streets, but workers had to work at great speeds to complete the projects.
 It was an unprecedented case that such a massive work was done during the winter.
-The closing of the Nemanjina caused a major disturbance in the traffic, especially in the routes of the public transportation lines.
-After 5 months, when the project was finished in the spring of 2006, the new tram rails have been put in, the new pathways constructed, a new parking lot was opened in the street, and the drainage underneath the street was changed and modernized.
+The closing of the Nemanjina caused a major disturbance in the traffic, especially on the routes of the public transportation lines.
+After 5 months, when the project was finished in the spring of 2006, the new tram rails had been put in, new pathways constructed, a new parking lot opened in the street, and the drainage underneath the street changed and modernized.

 Features

 Nemanjina Street is located in one of the most important places in Belgrade.
 It connects Belgrade's main railway station with the popular Slavija Square.
 Many of the most important administrative buildings in Belgrade are located in Nemanjina Street.
 The Yugoslav Ministry of Defence building that was bombed in 1999 during the NATO bombing of Yugoslavia, as well as the new building of the National Bank of Serbia are placed here.
-The building of Serbian Government in front of which Serbian prime minister Zoran Đinđić was assassinated 12 March 2003 is also located in this street.
+The Government Building in front of which Serbian prime minister Zoran Đinđić was assassinated 12 March 2003 is also located in this street.